Office of Research & Development

 Successful counseling method—In 2016, a team led by researchers from the VA New York Harbor Healthcare System and the New York University School of Medicine found that specialized counseling delivered by telephone may be more effective than state quit lines to help smokers in mental health care kick the habit.

 The study looked at 522 Veterans with mental health issues, 270 of whom received specialized counseling that incorporated motivational interviewing, problem-solving therapy, and cognitive behavioral therapy.
 The other 307 Veterans were referred to their local quit lines.

 The team found that the specialized counseling yielded a quit rate of 26 percent at six months, versus 18 percent for the state quit lines.

-Varenicline and buproprion do not appear to increase neuropsychiatric risk—Varenicline (sold as Chantix) and buproprion (sold as Wellbutrin and Zyban) are prescription medications used to treat nicotine addiction.
+Varenicline and bupropion do not appear to increase neuropsychiatric risk—Varenicline (sold as Chantix) and bupropion (sold as Wellbutrin and Zyban) are prescription medications used to treat nicotine addiction.